EricssonResearch/dnt/README.md

 ## Usage

-To get started with R2DTWO there is a detailed [Getting started](doc/getting_started/README.md) guide.
+To get started with R2DTWO there is a detailed [Getting started](getting_started/README.md) guide.
-This shows three common practical use-cases (Layer 2 TSN, Layer 3 TSN over Detnet and IP over Detnet) supported by R2DTWO.
+This presents common practical use-cases (TSN, DetNet, OAM and more) supported by R2DTWO.
 To try them no special hardware equipment is required, however the scenarios are crafted such that the configs can be run on NXP switches without modifications.

 R2DTWO comes with detailed documentation included in the release package.
 The documentation shows various scenarios and configuration examples.

 __Important:__ the recommended way to run R2DTWO is to use root privileges.
+Unpriviliged operation also supported, but for Layer2 operation (RAW Ethernet/IP sockets) `CAP_NET_RAW` capability must be granted.

 ### Running the application